The Spectacular Achievements of Propaganda

 Terrorism, as I’m quoting, is defined as ‘the calculated use of violence or the threat of violence to attain goals that are political, religious or ideological in nature…through intimidation, coercion or instilling fear’.
 (79)

 Chomsky draws parallels to the ceaseless terrorist acts committed by America and its allies breaching human rights on extreme levels – Chechnya, Lebanon, Nicaragua, Palestine, South Africa, Tunis etc. – and how America fits its own definition of what terrorism is.
-Oxymoronically, the US government and media don’t consider them terroristic when they commit them.
+Oxymoronically, the US government and media do not consider them terroristic when they commit them.

 * * *